MicrosoftDocs/Viva/Viva/insights/advanced/admin/dynamic-metric-load.md

 1. Clear **Turn Microsoft Graph Data Connect on or off for your entire organization** to disable Data Connect.
 1. Select **Save**.
 1. Refresh the page.
-1. Follow steps 4-5 above.
+1. Follow steps 3-5 above.

 ### 5. Mark a Viva Insights query for export
 *Applies to: [Insights Analyst](../../advanced/setup-maint/user-roles.md)*

-Use this step if you do not yet have query results to export.
-Otherwise, you can skip this step.

 1. Open a browser and sign in to the [Advanced Insights app](https://analysis.insights.viva.office.com).
 1. To run a new query, in the **Analysis** tab, select **Start analysis** on a [Power BI template](../analyst/templates/introduction-to-templates.md) or [custom query](../analyst/person-query-overview.md).
+(If you already have query results to export, you can skip this step.)
 1. On the left navigation menu, select **Query results**.
 1. Once query results are available for a new or existing query, select the Azure icon to mark for egress.

 > [!NOTE]
-> This feature is only available on queries that the analyst runs.
+> This feature is only available on queries run by the analyst that are part of the [global partition](../admin/partitions.md).

 :::image type="content" source="../images/dynamic-metric-load-step0501.png" alt-text="Screenshot that shows marking query results for Egress":::